 - Support for a wide variety of version control systems

 - Budgie is a heavy desktop environment

 Visit the official Solus website for ISO download and more information.

 Some more choices for developers:

 This fast and open source replacement for Windows and macOS borrows some design elements from macOS.
-Shipping without many default Ubuntu applications, elementary OS delivers a lightweight experience as well.
-With its GNOME-based Pantheon desktop environment, elementary OS is deeply integrated with its applications like Plank, Epiphany, and Scratch.
+Shipping without many defaults Ubuntu applications, elementary OS delivers a lightweight experience as well.
+With its Pantheon desktop environment built using Vala, GTK+, and Granite libraries, elementary OS is deeply integrated with its applications like Plank, Epiphany, and Scratch.
 Overall, it can be used by experienced and beginners alike to carry out daily computing tasks.